 You have to submit your improved paper which then goes to the ACM Digital Library.

 You can consider to substantially extend your paper and to submit it to LNCS Transactions on Pattern Languages of Programming (TPLoP).
 All papers that have been discussed in a Writer's Workshop qualify for submissions to this Springer journal.

-Accepted papers will be published in the ACM Digital Library which requires those papers to be formatted according to the ACM guidelines (single column format).
-ACM single column templates are available for Word and LaTeX:
+Accepted papers will be published in the ACM Digital Library which requires those papers to be formatted according to the ACM guidelines (two column format).
+ACM two column templates are available for Word and LaTeX.

 Note that there are no requirements regarding your paper format for the drafts.
 This means that for the conference draft you can use the ACM format, or you can use any other format you like (some pattern authors prefer to use a format which is easier to read compared the the ACM format - have a look at the introductory information pack for examples).However, for the final ACM proceedings, your paper has to be formatted according to the ACM guidelines.